Today I will be reviewing “The Business Adventures by John Brooks”.

 There are many books that document or journal events on Wall Street, less of them can rank on Amazon and be counted a success on the market.

-PRO #2: Warren Buffet and Bill Gates both liked the book and have gone on record praising it as one of their favorites.
+PRO #2: Warren Buffet and Bill Gates both liked the book.
+They have gone on record praising it.
+It is one of their favorites.
 Many people have bought and read this book based solely off of their recommendations.

 PRO #3: One of the strangest but welcomed sides to this book is its recount of information without incite into the future.